Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning

 This class of techniques is depicted on the right of Figure~\ref{fig:finetuning-spectrum} (marked as \tikz[baseline=(char.base)]{ \node[shape=circle,draw,inner sep=1pt] (char) {3}; }), which shows both strong generalizability (x-axis), and improved table-task performance compared to vanilla language-models (y-axis).
 However, their cross-task generality comes at a cost of performance, as there is often a performance gap between ``dataset-specific fine-tuning'' and Table-Generalists, like shown along the y-axis.

-\textbf{\sysl: a new approach to table fine-tuning.} In this work, we develop a new fine-tuning approach for table-tasks that aims to close the performance gap, which we call ``\sysl'', also referred to as ``\sys'' for short, shown in the middle of Figure~\ref{fig:finetuning-spectrum} (marked as \tikz[baseline=(char.base)]{ \node[shape=circle,draw,inner sep=1pt] (char) {2}; }).
+\textbf{\sys: a new approach to table fine-tuning.} In this work, we develop a new fine-tuning approach for table-tasks that aims to close the performance gap, which we call ``\sys'', shown in the middle of Figure~\ref{fig:finetuning-spectrum} (marked as \tikz[baseline=(char.base)]{ \node[shape=circle,draw,inner sep=1pt] (char) {2}; }).

 In this approach, each \sys model is fine-tuned by design to \emph{focus on one specific type of table task $T$} (e.g., one model for data transformation, one model for error detection, one model for NL-to-SQL, etc.), which is unlike Table-Generalist models (Table-GPT and Table-Llama) that can handle all types of table tasks.